• Skip to main content

 • Use the servings adjustor in the recipe card to increase or decrease the ingredients accordingly.

-• Oil: If using non-stick, 1 tbsp oil would be enough and for cast iron skillet you’ll need to use 3 tbsp oil.
+• Oil: If using non-stick, 1 tablespoon oil would be enough and for cast iron skillet you'll need to use 3 tablespoon oil.

 • Cooking Paneer: Paneer once added to the pan will soften up and be fragile.
 Handle it carefully.
 Instead of moving the paneer to coat with masala, use tongs to put the masala on the paneer.